Walking the coast

 After the decline of coal mining on the coast, water quality continues to improve, now matching standards found around the UK.
 We are seeing a fascinating recovery of life beneath the waves, with kelp beds expanding and large populations of colourful anemones as well as seals and a little further of basking sharks are frequently sighted in the summer months.

-As well as the stunning cliff top scenery along the coastal path, the path also links into coastal settlements with their own unique stories to tell, these are circular walks around coastal villages which link into the coastal footpath route which are presented below for download.
+As well as the stunning cliff top scenery along the Durham Coastal Path, it also links into coastal settlements with their own unique stories to tell.
+These circular walks are around coastal villages which link into the Coastal Path route.

 For public transport information visit the Traveline website.